mattermost/mattermost-plugin-channel-export/README.md

 This plugin allows channel export into a human readable format.

+## License

+This repository is licensed under the [Mattermost Source Available License](link to this FAQ) and requires a valid Enterprise E20 license.

 ## Getting Started

 Clone the repository to a directory outside of `$GOPATH`